-Johnson (1995; 2000) proposed that the most common form of IPV was Situational Couple Violence (SCV) which he suggests is the predominant type of IPV that women use and is found in community and student samples.
+Johnson [45] and Johnson and ferraro [46] proposed that the most common form of IPV was Situational Couple Violence (SCV) which he suggests is the predominant type of IPV that women use and is found in community and student samples.
 SCV differs from IT in that neither partner is highly controlling of the other (one or both partners use IPV however).
-Johnson & Leone (2005) argue that the most harmful type of relationship is male perpetrated IT and use their analysis of women's reports (where men's reports of their victimization were omitted even though they were also available) from the NVAWS in support of this assertion.
-This analysis found that women whose partners were classified as IT experienced the most frequent and injurious IPV, were more symptomatic of post-traumatic stress syndrome, used more painkillers and missed the most days off work.
+Johnson and Leone [47] argue that the most harmful type of relationship is male-perpetrated IT and use their analysis of women's reports (where men's reports of their victimization were omitted even though they were also available) from the NVAWS in support of this assertion.
+This analysis found that women whose partners were classified as IT experienced the most frequent and injurious IPV, were more symptomatic of posttraumatic stress syndrome, used more painkillers, and missed the most days off work.
 They were also most likely to leave their husbands to go to a place of safety.
-Subsequent analysis of the data however have been more equivocal (e.g. Anderson, 2008; Felson & Outlaw, 2007).
+Subsequent analysis of the data however has been more equivocal (e.g., [48, 49]).

 The problem with analysis using the NVAS is that it contains victimization data only and so cannot be used to classify relationship dyadically, which is important to enable the behaviors to be understood within the relationship context.
-Therefore, neither Anderson's (2008), Felson's and Lane's (2010) or Johnson's and Leone's (2001) analysis can distinguish between IT with a nonviolent partner, IT with a violent but not controlling partner - VR, or two intimate terrorists - MVC.
-The possible impact of the women's behavior is entirely ignored, even though relationship research is clear in that both partners' behavior need to be explored to understand relationship interactions (e.g. Ben-Ari & Lavee, 2005; Robles & Kiecolt-Glaser, 2003) and that their contribution may be independent of the other partner's behavior (Gonzaga, Campos & Bradbury, 2007), even in the case of women's IPV (Moffitt et al., 2001).
-Consistent with this is research finding that a woman's use of IPV is a significant risk factor for her own victimization (e.g. Bowker, 1983; Feld & Straus, 1989; Felson & Lane, 2010; Gelles & Straus, 1988; Graham-Kevan & Archer, 2005).
+Therefore, neither [49], Felson's and Lane's [50], nor [47] analysis can distinguish between IT with a nonviolent partner, IT with a violent but not controlling partner, VR, or two intimate terrorists, MVC.
+The possible impact of the women's behavior is entirely ignored, even though relationship research is clear in that both partners' behavior need to be explored to understand relationship interactions (e.g., [51, 52]) and that their contribution may be independent of the other partner's behavior [53], even in the case of women's IPV [27].
+Consistent with this is research finding that a woman's use of IPV is a significant risk factor for her own victimization (e.g., [24, 50, 54-56]).

-Although Johnson does concede that women can be ITs, his writings (Johnson, 1995, 2000; Johnson & Ferraro, 2000) suggest that physical aggression used by controlling men is more dangerous and hence more likely to be unilateral than other types of IPV relationship (Felson & Outlaw, 2007; Johnson, 2000; MacQuarrie, 1994).
-Research supports the contention that as risk of injury a particular behavior incurs increases, so women's involvement in that behavior decreases (Campbell,

-1999).
-Therefore if the relationship dynamic of IT is one of fear inducing violence then this would be expected to have the effect of inhibiting the woman's aggression.
-However, Felson and Cares (2005) and Felson and Outlaw (2007) found controlling men's IPV was just as likely to be victim precipitated (defined as when the victim was 'the first person to use or threaten force during the incident') as controlling women's.
+Although Johnson does concede that women can be ITs, his writings [45, 46] suggest that physical aggression used by controlling men is more dangerous and hence more likely to be unilateral than other types of IPV relationship [46, 48, 57].
+Research supports the contention that as risk of injury a particular behavior incurs increases, so women's involvement in that behavior decreases [58].
+Therefore if the relationship dynamic of IT is one of fear inducing violence, then this would be expected to have the effect of inhibiting the woman's aggression.
+However, Felson and Cares [59] and Felson and Outlaw [48] found that controlling men's IPV was just as likely to be victim precipitated (defined as when the victim was "the first person to use or threaten force during the incident") as controlling women's.

 An explanation of this may be that not all people respond to danger in the same way.
 Research has found that those subjected to aversive childhood experiences, such as abuse, may respond to perceived threats with aggression themselves.
-This is likely to be the result of both neurological (Blair et al., 2007) and psychological (Huesmann, Eron, Lefkowitz & Walder, 1984) factors.
-The comorbidity of IPV perpetration and abusive childhoods is also consistent with research on convicted male (Dixon & Brown, 2003; Holtzworth-Munro & Stuart, 1994) and female (Babcock, Miller & Siard, 2003; Dixon, Fatania & Howard, 2010) IPV perpetrators.
-These studies find that 'generally violent' men and women are more likely to have childhood abuse histories.
+This is likely to be the result of both neurological [60] and psychological [61] factors.
+The comorbidity of IPV perpetration and abusive childhoods is also consistent with research on convicted male [17, 18, 62, 63] IPV perpetrators.
+These studies find that "generally violent" men and women are more likely to have childhood abuse histories.